CS234319/safot/Material/Tutorials/theory/rtti.md

 NOTE: these are purposes that require traversal of a type structure that has to be known in runtime

-in dynamically-typed languages, the RTTI is also used for type checking, which is done in runtime.
+in dynamically-typed languages, also:
+* type checking

 <!--vert-->
-C & C++ have a "no hidden costs" policy - when a programmer allocates memory, it should be guaranteed that no extra memory is used. therefore, these languages *do not* have RTTI (except for a very limited form in C++ for the implementation of `virtual`).
+C & C++ have a "no hidden costs" policy - when a programmer allocates memory, it should be guaranteed that no extra memory is used. therefore, these languages *do not* have RTTI

+NOTE: except for a very limited form in C++ for the implementation of `virtual`, i.e., `vptr` and `vtbl`

 this is why these languages **do not, and can not**, have general purpose GC, serialization, cloning or any "deep" operations.

 <!--vert-->